ENQUIRE: Differences to the World Wide Web

 A screen in an ENQUIRE scheme.

 ENQUIRE had pages called cards and hyperlinks within the cards.
 The links had different meanings and about a dozen relationships which were displayed to the creator, things, documents and groups described by the card.
-The relationship between the links could be seen by everybody explaining what the need of the link was or what happen if a card was removed.
+The relationship between the links could be seen by everybody explaining what the need of the link was or what happened if a card was removed.
 Everybody was allowed to add new cards but they always needed an existing card.

 ENQUIRE was closer to a modern wiki than to a web site: